Interference Networks with No CSIT: Impact of Topology

 \section{Acknowledgement}

-The authors would like to thank Dr. Bhushan Naga at Qualcomm Inc. for his valuable comments and discussions, and Dr. Syed Ali Jafar for his comments regarding the examples in Section \ref{conc}, pointing out that the symmetric DoF of $\frac{5}{12}$ can be achieved, which shows that letting $n>K+1$ improves the achievable symmetric DoF under structured repetition coding.
-The research of A.S.
-Avestimehr and N. Naderializadeh is also supported by a gift from Qualcomm Inc., AFOSR Young Investigator Program Award, ONR award N000141310094, NSF Grants CAREER-0953117, CCF-1161720, and funding from Intel-Cisco-Verizon via the VAWN program.
+The authors would like to thank Dr. Bhushan Naga at Qualcomm Inc. for his valuable comments and discussions, and Dr. Syed Ali Jafar for his comments regarding the examples in Section \ref{conc}, pointing out that the symmetric DoF of $\frac{5}{12}$ can also be achieved, which shows that letting $n>K+1$ improves the achievable symmetric DoF under structured repetition coding.

 \appendices